1999 Karnataka Legislative Assembly election

-The 1999 Karnataka Legislative Assembly election took place in October 1999 in 224 constituencies in Karnataka, India.
+The 1999 Karnataka Legislative Assembly election took place in two phases for 224 constituencies in Karnataka, India.
 The elections were conducted to elect the government in the state of Karnataka for the next five years.

-The Indian National Congress secured a huge majority winning 132 seats.
-The National Democratic Alliance composed of the Bharatiya Janata Party (BJP) and Janata Dal (United) faction was a distant second winning only 63 seats.
-The Janata Dal (Secular) (JD(S)) faction of former prime minister Deve Gowda also bit dust winning only 10 seats.
+The Indian National Congress secured a huge majority, winning 132 seats.
+The National Democratic Alliance, composed of the Bharatiya Janata Party (BJP) and Janata Dal (United) faction, was a distant second, winning only 63 seats.
+The Janata Dal (Secular) (JD(S)) faction of former prime minister Deve Gowda also bit dust, winning only 10 seats.
 The election was held simultaneously with the Lok Sabha elections.
 The Janata Dal (JD) government collapsed in mid-1999 owing to a split in the party.
-The Chief minister J. H. Patel, party president C. Byre Gowda and many other prominent leaders were part of the Janata Dal (United) faction, and along with Ramakrishna Hegde, allied with the BJP, whereas Deve Gowda and his associates including the deputy chief minister Siddaramaiah joined the JD(S) faction.
+Chief Minister J. H. Patel, party president C. Byre Gowda and many other prominent leaders were part of the Janata Dal (United) faction, and along with Ramakrishna Hegde, allied with the BJP, whereas Deve Gowda and his associates including the deputy chief minister Siddaramaiah joined the JD(S) faction.
 Owing to the anti-incumbency against both the factions of the JD, Congress won handsomely.
-S. M. Krishna of the Congress was sworn in as Chief Minister on 11 October 1999.
+S. M. Krishna of the Congress was sworn in as chief minister on 11 October 1999.

+Election schedule

+The polling schedule for the 1999 general elections and assembly elections was announced by the chief election commissioner on 11 July 1999.